ANYWHERE REAL ESTATE INC.

 change of SECURITY REQUIREMENT FROM BUSINESS

-This policy shift redefined our user model—unlicensed users were no longer collaborators and instead existed only as saved contacts, similar to clients.
+This policy shift redefined user model.
+They existed only as saved contacts, similar to clients.

 People Bar → surface quick contacts (clients + contractors)